mikedlowis/rscons/README.md

 * a collection of construction variables
 * a collection of builders
-* a mapping of build directories
+* a mapping of build directories from source directories
+* a default build root to apply if no build directories are matched
 * a collection of targets to build
 * a collection of build hooks